A Bit About The Website – Disclaimer

 Care has been taken to ensure that the information in this web site is accurate, I accept no liability for any loss, damage, or injury incurred by those using any information contained in this web site.
 Whilst this web site contains directions and maps, it is the responsibility of the individual to plan their own route using an accurate map.
 The directions and maps in this web site should only be used as a rough guide to assist with the individuals own planned route.
 Please ensure that the route you take does not cross onto private land, at the time of publishing, my walks have taken place on full and unrestricted land, please comply with any restrictions that may have been put in place since the date of my walk.

-In spite of all this, walking with care and good planning on Dartmoor can be as rewarding as any activity undertaken.
-As part of my walks I will try to get across the difficulty of the walks, how boggy they are, weather conditions, maps and the photos of the walk.
-This will hopefully give the reader better information when planning their own walk.
+In spite of all this, walking with care and good planning on Dartmoor or in any area can be as rewarding as any activity undertaken.
+As part of my walks I will try to get across the difficulty of the walks, how boggy they are, weather conditions, maps and photos of the walk, alongside a pub or refreshment spot hopefully!
+This should give the reader better information when planning their own walk.
 Happy walking and take your camera!

 There are also a number of other superb websites which will give you more information about Dartmoor, the tors and the history of the area.
 Some of the best are listed below.

 - Tim Sandles’ brilliant Legendary Dartmoor site.
 Full of facts, history and stories.

 - Max Piper’s walking website.
 Great walks, tors, tors and more tors.
 Many that we didn’t know existed.

 - Paul Buck’s Moorland Walker site, Again lots and lots of walks and many great tors and places.
 No new walks on this one anymore

 - Richard Knights walking site